tim-bydlon/Pinecone-semantic-similarity-search/README.md

 # Smart Q&A Finder

 A semantic question similarity search system built with Pinecone's integrated embedding and the Quora Question Pairs dataset.
-This project demonstrates how to build intelligent Q&A systems using Pinecone's latest integrated inference capabilities for direct text search without manual embedding.

 ## Overview

 The Smart Q&A Finder uses Pinecone's integrated embedding with llama-text-embed-v2 to automatically embed and search user questions against 522,931 Quora questions.
-Simply type a question and get semantically similar questions instantly - no manual embedding required.
+Simply type a question and get semantically similar questions instantly.

 ## Features